Weeflounder/Weeflounder/README.md

 - 🌱 I’m currently learning ...
 How to create machine learning algorithms and mapping tools, especially through the use of drones.

 - 📫 How to reach me ...
-Tw
+Twitter: @Weeflounder7124  and my email is: nelsonjude007@gmail.com

 <!---
 Weeflounder/Weeflounder is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.